MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 With Walkie Talkie in Teams, frontline workers can now securely communicate with a familiar PTT experience without needing to carry bulky radios, and Walkie Talkie works anywhere with WiFi or cellular internet connectivity.

 > [!NOTE]
-> Walkie Talkie isn't available in China because Google Play Services isn't available in China.
+> Walkie Talkie is currently not available in China.

 ## Getting started